swanky-rt/Student-Navigator/assignment-9/README.md

 # How to run the code

-**Note: There is only one file which needs to be executed, i.e. Final_misalignment_attack.ipynb, please make sure to upload below mentioned datasets and execute cells sequentially.**
+**Note 1 : There is only one file which needs to be executed, i.e. Final_misalignment_attack.ipynb, please make sure to upload below mentioned datasets and then execute cells sequentially in google collab.**
+**Note 2: The notebook format is intentional — the workflow installs model-specific dependencies dynamically to ensure compatibility with different GPU environments (especially in Colab)**.

+We strongly recommend running it in Google Colab with GPU enabled.

 ## Prerequisites:-